The Best Enduro Mountain Bikes of 2016

-We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes — all to create the most exhaustive enduro mountain bike review process ever.
-We spent a year in R&D to work out our testing process, starting in April, of 2015, with 11 of the most highly regarded enduro mountain bikes in the world.
+We invested nearly two years, engaged a team of 20, rode thousands of trail miles, and bought 16 cutting edge enduro bikes — all to create the most exhaustive mountain bike review process ever.
+We spent a year in R&D, working out our testing process.
+We started in April of 2015 with 11 of the most highly regarded enduro mountain bikes in the world.
 A team of consultants rallied them across the Sierra Nevada for a year while working to dial in specific testing and analysis procedures.
 In April of 2016, we put the resulting test plan to work with four testers and five brand new 2016 model bikes: the Yeti SB5.5c, Santa Cruz Nomad, Ibis Mojo HD3, Specialized Enduro Expert and the Pivot Mach 6.
 We summarize results in the table below.

 Case in Point - The 2017 Yeti SB5.5 went head to head with one other 29er, two 29/27.5+ bikes and two 27.5ers for our 2017 trail bike shoot out.
 Things are getting interesting real fast.
 Keep reading to keep up.

 Criteria for Evaluation

 For two months we passed these five bikes around like ($6,000) winnings at your weekly poker game.
 We tested them on mountain epics and in head-to-head time trials, digging deep to peel back the layers of geometric and suspension system mystique.
 Then we ranked the 2016 Enduro Mountain Bikes based on their downhill, climbing and cornering performance as well as their fun factor and build.
 This section explains each criterion, how we tested it, and how the bikes performed relative to one another.
 For more information about our testing process check out our How We Test article.
 To read more about any one of the bikes, click on it's highlighted link or its image at the top of the page.